 marshal — Internal Python object serialization

 This is not a general “persistence” module.
 For general persistence and transfer of Python objects through RPC calls, see the modules pickle and shelve.
 The marshal module exists mainly to support reading and writing the “pseudo-compiled” code for Python modules of .pyc files.
 Therefore, the Python maintainers reserve the right to modify the marshal format in backward incompatible ways should the need arise.
+The format of code objects is not compatible between Python versions, even if the version of the format is the same.
+De-serializing a code object in the incorrect Python version has undefined behavior.
 If you’re serializing and de-serializing Python objects, use the pickle module instead – the performance is comparable, version independence is guaranteed, and pickle supports a substantially wider range of objects than marshal.

 Warning